-This post is the first one in an on-going series which we are creating here at the Fun Music Company of Tools for #FunMusicTeachers.
+This collection of 10 music theory jokes is one of the many Fun Music Company of Tools for #FunMusicTeachers.

 In this series of articles we aim to give teachers lots of ideas and resources for making their music lessons FUN!

-Having a few music theory jokes in the memory is always a good thing as a teacher, so we hope you enjoy a few of these for your next music theory lesson, or whenever you want to lighten the mood!
+Having a few music theory jokes in the memory is always a good thing as a teacher.
+So, we hope you enjoy a few of these for your next music theory lesson.
+They also work whenever you want to lighten the mood!

 This little list has something for everyone – some that suit younger students, and some that are a little more intellectual.